mikowitz/graphvix/README.md

 ## HTML Table Records

-1. Alias the necessary modules for ease of use
+1. Alias the necessary modules for ease of use:

     ```elixir
     alias Graphvix.HTMLRecord
     ```

-1. Create a simple table
+2. Create a simple table:

     ```elixir
     record = HTMLRecord.new([